-e) Technical specifications and use of disinfectants
+- i.
+Technical specifications and use of disinfectants - Alcohol solutions with at least 70% alcohol.
+Disposable alcohol based wipes may be used.

-- Alcohol-based solutions with at least 60% alcohol.
-Disposable alcohol based wipes may be used; - SABS approved detergents and disinfectants; - Ethyl alcohol (60%) to disinfect small areas between use and cleaning cycles; - Chlorine, hypochlorite (strength: 1000-10,000 ppm); - Sodium hypochlorite (household bleach) at 0.5% (equivalent to 5000 ppm); and f) Cleaning Procedures

-Hydrogen peroxide gas - for general disinfection of classes and offices.
+SABS approved detergents and disinfectants;

+- Ethyl alcohol (70%) to disinfect small areas between use and cleaning cycles; - Chlorine, hypochlorite (strength: 1000-10,000 ppm); - Sodium hypochlorite (household bleach) at 0.5% (equivalent to 5000 ppm); - Hydrogen peroxide gas for general disinfection of classes and offices ii.
+Cleaning Procedures

 - Perform hand hygiene before and after removing gloves; - Use heavy duty gloves.
-Elbow-long gloves are recommended; - Eye protection may be worn, such as goggles or visors, where necessary (e.g. where physical distancing is not practical); - Clean with water and disinfectant.
+Elbow-long gloves are recommended; - Eye protection may be worn, such as goggles or visors; - Clean with water and disinfectant.
 Follow the instructions on the label to ensure safe and effective use of the product. - Gloves (if disposable), masks and other waste generated during cleaning should be placed into a waste bin with a lid and disposed of safely.

-g) Daily Duties of Cleaners
+iii.
+Daily Duties of Cleaners

-- a) Clean all surfaces e.g. floors, bathrooms, twice daily with a disinfectant cleaner. - b) Surfaces that are frequently touched, e.g. taps, doorknobs, reception desks must be cleaned hourly or wiped down with disinfectant wipes. - c) Collect all the bags with possible contaminated waste from classrooms, specialised rooms and offices.
+- a) Clean all surfaces e.g. floors, bathrooms twice daily with a disinfectant cleaner - b) Surfaces that are frequently touched, e.g. taps, doorknobs, reception desks must be cleaned hourly or wiped down with disinfectant wipes - c) Collect all the bags with possible contaminated waste from classrooms and offices.
 Tie the bin liners and place in a big refuse bags.
-Tie the refuse bag again and dispose safely. - d) Complete cleaning rosters and checklists, which must be signed-off daily.
+Tie the refuse bag again and dispose safely.

+d) Complete cleaning rosters and checklists, to be signed-off daily.

-J. USE OF INFORMATION, EDUCATION AND COMMUNICATION MATERIAL
+K. USE OF INFORMATION, EDUCATION AND COMMUNICATION MATERIAL

 Advocacy material on handwashing must be available and displayed prominently in each classroom, hall, toilet facility and office building.
-However, schools must ensure that these messages are accessible and can be understood by all learners, including those that use alternative augmentative communication, the South African Sign Language and Braille.

 Important information messages for schools should include the following:

-- Wash hands and sanitise hands frequently. - Avoid touching eyes, nose and mouth. - Cover the mouth and nose with your bent elbow or tissue when coughing or sneezing, then dispose of the used tissue safely in a bin with a lid. - Maintain at least a one and a half meter distance between yourself and others. - Use a cloth mask or visor at all times while at school, in the hostel, on the way home and in public. - Clean masks and shields daily and wash them.
-Never wear them twice without cleaning appropriately. - Do not share pencils, pens, toys and other learning objects. - No hugging, touching, kissing or shaking hand.
-Rather elbow greet or foot tap.
-However, elbow greeting may pose a risk where learners are blind and must use other people's elbows for mobility. - Do not share food and school lunch amongst friends. - Do not share eating utensils amongst learners. - Change clothes daily and wash them. - Wash daily- take a shower, bath or bathe every day.
-This implies that there must always be an adequate supply of warm water and soap. - Do not share tooth brushes or face cloths with anyone. - Do not share utensils of sick people with others.
+- $\circ~$ Wash hands and sanitize hands frequently. - Avoid touching eyes, nose and mouth. - Cover the mouth and nose with your bent elbow or tissue when coughing or sneezing, then dispose of the used tissue safely in a bin with a lid. - Maintain at least a one and a half meter distance between yourself and others. - Use a cloth mask or visor at all times while at school, on the way home and in public. - Change masks daily and wash them. - o Do not share pencils, pens, toys and other learning objects. - No hugging, touching, kissing or shaking hand.
+Rather elbow greet or foot tap. - $\circ~$ Do not share food and school lunch amongst friends. - Do not share eating utensils amongst learners. - o Change clothes daily and wash them. - Wash daily- take a shower, bath or bathe every day. - o Do not share tooth brushes or face cloths with anyone - Do not share utensils of sick people with others.

-APPENDIX 1: BASIC AND ESSENTIAL HYGIENE AND SANITATION PACKAGE FOR EACH SCHOOL
+BASIC AND ESSENTIAL HYGIENE AND SANITATION PACKAGE FOR EACH SCHOOL

-- Cloth masks or face shields

-- Liquid soap dispensers

-- Bracket (for hand sanitiser) Medical grade stainless steel to fit hand sanitiser

-- Paper hand towels

-- Germ kill liquid soap

-- Hand sanitisers (minimum 60% alcohol) 500ml Pump action long nose pump

-- Gloves Surgical & Examination Natural Rubber Latex

-- Gloves Heavy Duty, elbow length if possible

-- Plastic Aprons (disposable)

-- Goggles/Face-Shields/Visors

-- Biohazard bin liners

-- Cleansing wipes

-- Disinfectant

-- Digital thermometer scanner

-- Biohazard bags

-- Deep cleansing kit (1 per school)

-- Respirators
+Cloth masks Liquid soap Dispensers Bracket (for hand sanitiser) Medical grade stainless steel to fit hand sanitiser Paper hand towels Germ kill liquid soap Hand sanitisers (minimum 60% alcohol) 500ml Pump action long nose pump Gloves - Surgical & Examination - Natural Rubber Latex Gloves - Heavy Duty, elbow length if possible Plastic Aprons (disposable) Goggles / Face-Shields / Visors Bioharzard bin liners Cleansing wipes Disinfectant Digital thermometer scanner Biohazard bags Deep cleansing kit (1 per school)

-APPENDIX 2: GUIDELINES ON USE OF PERSONAL PROTECTIVE EQUIPMENT
+GUIDELINES ON USE OF PERSONAL PROTECTIVE EQUIPMENT

 Personal Protective Equipment (PPE) usage is based on the risk assessment of each situation and the need for PPE is based on the extent to which staff and learners are exposed to the risk of transmission from infected individuals.
 PPE is classified into categories: eye and face protection (goggles, visors, plastic shields - for spray disinfecting), hand protection (various types of gloves), body protection (apron, coats) and respiratory protection (depending on risk - various types of masks).
 All employees and learners should always adhere to the Golden Rules and need not necessarily always require PPE.